ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 C++ development requires you have a compiler, linker, and necessary C libraries to build code for a different system (a Raspberry Pi).
 This collection of software is called a toolchain.
 Since software is being built for a different system than you are building it on, this is called cross compilation.

-Prebuilt cross compiler toolchains for the Raspberry Pi are available to be downloaded from the [ArPiRobot-Toolchain Releases](https://github.com/ArPiRobot/ArPiRobot-Toolchain/releases) page.
-Prebuilt toolchains are currently provided for Windows (64-bit), macOS (x86_64 = 64-bit Intel CPUs), and Linux (x86_64).
-For other systems, you can build a cross compiler toolchain yourself, but you might prefer to use Python to program robots instead.
-Building a cross compiler can be a complex task.
+Prebuilt cross compiler toolchains are available to be downloaded from the [downloads page](../../downloads/latest.md) page.
+Prebuilt toolchains are currently provided for Windows (x86_64), macOS (x86_64), and Linux (x86_64). *Use the revision of a toolchain linked on the downloads page.* New releases of the framework may use new revisions of a toolchain too.

-A toolchain is intended to be used with a specific version of the Raspberry Pi OS (ArPiRobot images are modified versions of the Raspberry Pi OS).
-Each release of the Raspberry Pi OS is based on a version of debian, identified by the version's codename.
-For example, on the downloads page, if an image's RasPiOS version is listed as `2020-05-27-raspios-buster-lite`, the image is based on Raspberry Pi OS Buster.
-"Buster" is the codename.
-As such, you need a toolchain designed to target a Raspberry Pi OS Buster system.
-All prebuilt ArPiRobot toolchains are listed under a specific codename.
-While it may be possible to use an older toolchain (for example, using a RasPiOS 10 "buster" toolchain and running the program on RasPiOS 11 "bullseye"), it is generally not recommended.

-Alternatively, prebuilt toolchains can be downloaded from other sources.
-These toolchains have not been tested with the ArPiRobot project, but there is no reason they should not work.
-However, be aware that not all toolchains support the Pi Zero (`armv6` architecture).
-The ArPiRobot images are also 32-bit images, so a compiler targeting a 64-bit system will not work.

-- SysProgs Toolchains (Windows Machine):  [link](https://gnutoolchains.com/raspberry/)
-    - These are compatible with the Pi Zero
-- raspberry-pi-cross-compilers project (Linux Machine): [link](https://github.com/abhiTronix/raspberry-pi-cross-compilers)
-    - There are multiple builds of each toolchain.
-Generally, use the same version of gcc as is installed on the Pi.
-    - When you download the toolchain, you will be taken to a sourceforge page with multiple folders.
-If you want the version with Pi zero support, choose that folder.

-The ArPiRobot toolchain packages can be installed using the Deploy Tool.
-Other toolchains must be installed manually.
-The toolchain should be placed in `$HOME/.arpirobot/toolchain`.
-The `toolchain` directory should contain `bin`, `include`, `lib`, etc (they should not be in another subdirectory).
-With third party toolchains it may be necessary to run an installer or extract it elsewhere and copy the correct directories.
+Note that there toolchains provided for multiple target architectures (eg `armv6`, `aarch64`).
+Download the one matching the architecture of your main computer.
+Find this information where you download the OS image for your computer (again see downloads page for OS images).

+The ArPiRobot toolchain packages can be installed using the Deploy Tool on the "This PC" tab.

 **CMake**